MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 # Phase 2: Collaborative World-Building
 **Duration**: 45-60 minutes

-Goals: Establish the foundations of your story, for example, the time/era, the geographic location, the social/cultural context, and the key rules or limitations of the world.
+Goal: Establish the foundations of your story, for example, the time/era, the geographic location, the social/cultural context, and the key rules or limitations of the world.

 1. **Iterative Development**